abc33/AudioStreamer/README.md

 Any suggestion is really appreciated, so if you have any idea you can [drop me a message].

+---

 ### Development
 Want to contribute?
 Great!
 Just fork project, make your changes and make a pull request.

+---

+### External Libraries
+To build this project I used these free open source libraries, so a really
+big thanks goes to authors of these libraries listed below:
+ - [NAudio] - Audio utils library

+---

 ###License
 **AudioStreamer** under the Apache License, Version 2.0: